Skip to main content

 • Other papers sort by likelihood of meeting all criteria, with screening scores visible

-• To override a screening decision on a specific paper, click on that paper and then click Override in the right hand sidebar.
+• To override a screening decision on a specific paper, click on that paper and then select your decision (Exclude or Include) and then press Save & next.
+If you exclude a paper, you can choose an exclusion reason as well.

 Threshold adjustment: